PostgreSQL Configuration

 on new Postgres clusters.
 This decision is rooted in the recognition of

 potential risks associated with this command.
-To enable the use of ALTER SYSTEM
+To enable the use of ALTER SYSTEM,

-you can explicitly set .spec.postgresql.enableAlterSystem
+you can explicitly set .spec.postgresql.enableAlterSystem to true.

 Warning

-Proceed with caution when utilizing ALTER SYSTEM
+Proceed with caution when utilizing ALTER SYSTEM.
+This command operates

 directly on the connected instance and does not undergo replication.